 The current 4G latency is around 10 milliseconds, while 5G can handle it much faster, speeding up the latency to around 1-2 milliseconds.
 Fast computing allows users to get a better gaming experience, making quality improvements more cost-effective.

 Based on the existing technology, real estate agents in Taiwan have used the 360-degree home inspection service, allowing buyers who want to buy a home to view the items of interest first at home.
-With the development of 5G, AR/VR may be used in exhibition and sales centers or real estate brokers, allowing consumers to directly experience the space of objects in the office, instead of rushing up and down to different objects in the early stage, so as to improve the overall efficiency.
+With the development of 5G, AR/VR may be used in exhibition and sales centers or by real estate brokers in their office, to allow consumers to initially experience objects through AR/VR, without the need to travel to the object’s location, thus saving time and improving overall efficiency.

-Through the 5G network, the rescue team will be able to quickly assist the rescue in the first time through real-time images, secure communication or media sharing, and it will be able to reach a further level in terms of time and location.
+Through a 5G network, a rescue team will be able to quickly assist in a rescue by first reviewing real-time images through secure communication or media sharing.

-Installing 5G sensors on a device can provide all the immediate and massive amounts of data to those involved.
-This data may contain location, temperature, humidity, pressure or other information that is critical to the supply chain.
+Installing 5G sensors on a device can immediately provide massive amounts of data where needed.
+This data may contain information on location, temperature, humidity, pressure or other information that is critical to the supply chain.

 With the development of 5G, the restaurant industry will be able to increase interaction with consumers and reduce raw material costs.

-There are many tripartite collaborations between governments, tourism operators and technology companies, or tourism operators research and develop 5G connectivity technology on their own to create "smart tourism" that immerses tourists and improves the travel experience.
+There are many tripartite collaborations between governments, tourism operators and technology companies.
+Tourism operators work with technology companies to research and develop 5G connectivity that will create "smart tourism" and improve the travel experience.